openLOWDIN/openLOWDIN_manual/docs/source/openLOWDIN/about.rst

 * PT (PT2, PT3, PP3, RENPP3, OVGF)
 * NOCI

-Check more details in the :ref:`Theory` and :ref:`Tutorials`
+Check more details in the :ref:`Code` and :ref:`Tutorials`

 Documentation
 =============

-The online manual of openLOWDIN is available at https://github.com/openLOWDIN/openLOWDIN_manual A compiled pdf version of the manual can be found here :download:`openlowdin.pdf<../../openlowdin.pdf>`
+The online manual of openLOWDIN is available at https://github.com/openLOWDIN/openLOWDIN_manual A compiled pdf version of the manual can be found here :download:`openlowdin.pdf<../../../openlowdin.pdf>`

 How to cite:
 ============